frankie-esparza/repofolio/README.md

 CREATE DATABASE repofolio WITH OWNER repofolio;
 ```
 2) You should see output showing that the user & database were created
-3) Seed the database `python database.py`
+3) Seed the database `python database.py` (Note: also run this command if you make any changes to the database structure i.e. you modify the `models.py` file)
 4) Confirm data was seeded correctly `SELECT * FROM repos;`
 5) Exit out of psql `\q`
 6) Start the server: `pipenv run flask run`
 7) If prompted to login to Github or create a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) follow the prompts

-### Customization
+<br></br>

+## Customize your Repofolio
-Go to the `/customizations` directory and follow all of the instructions everywhere it says `TODO`
+1) ✅ Go to the `/customizations` directory and follow all of the instructions everywhere it says `TODO`
-1. `add_priority_and_highlight.py`
-    - 🎥 optionally add videos & thumbnails
-    - ⭐️ optionally add highlighted repos & repo priority rankings
-2. `settings.py`
-    - 📸 add your profile pic, resume, Github username & LinkedIn username
-    - 📁 add storage urls (e.g. add details for a Google Cloud Storage bucket)
-    - ⏰ set how often you want your repofolio to refresh
-3.  `filters.py`
-    - 🔎 choose which [topics](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics) you want your viewers to be able to filter by
-4.  `add_projects_without_repos.py`
-    - 🔧 optionally add projects without repos in the
-5.  `/templates/home.html`
-    - 📝 add a summary about yourself
+2) 🏖️ Sit back and relax as your Repofolio automatically updates itself whenever you make updates in Github.
+<br></br>

+## Contact
+💭 Have questions or feedback?
+I'd love to hear them!
+Send me (Frankie, she/her) a message at fwesparza@gmail.com